-Now the backdoor agent is in place and what we need to do is initiate a connection to it from our local computer.
-Since we have injected the agent into the theme’s header, we can specify any WordPress page as a target, since the header is included in all the template files.
+Now the backdoor agent is in place.
+We need to initiate a connection to it from our local computer.
+We injected the agent into the theme header, so we can specify any WordPress page as a target because the header is included in all template files.

-On the victim’s side, this is what the requests sent to the backdoor look like in the log:
+On the victim’s end, this is what the requests sent to the backdoor look like in the log: